-In 2014, local playwrights will have an opportunity to develop their work in a national context as part of a new Playwrights-in-Residence at La Boite Theatre Company.
-Sydney's Griffin Theatre Company (Australia leading new writing theatre) and Playwriting Australia (the national peak body for writing for the stage) have joined the program as partners.
+In 2014, 5 local playwrights, theatre makers and live artists will have an opportunity to develop their work in a national context as Artists-in-Residence at La Boite Theatre Company.

 La Boite is keen to contribute to the national theatre culture in a way that is driven by the local, and this program will provide, we hope, a distinctive, fulfilling and much needed way forward.

 Daniel Evans is a writer, director, and producer who has worked across Australia in theatre, festivals, print and television.
 His theatrical work is about new mythologies for unreliable futures.
 Inspired by Pop culture, spurred on by the blur between performer-spectator, Daniel forges worlds that are ridiculously heightened, and strangely familiar, but not without heart.
 Together, with Amy Ingram, he founded The Good Room; a performance collective exploring themes of memory, yearning and embarrassment inside of a theatre where the domestic is made epic and the small, infinite.
 He has worked as the Co-Director of the National Young Writers’ Festival, a five day event as part of the emerging and experimental arts mecca This Is Not Art in Newcastle and as the Performance Program Manager at Metro Arts.
 He currently teaches in the Applied Theatre Department at Griffith University and works as a Producer on the Channel Nine reboot of Big Brother for Southern Star Endemol and is a contributor to frankie Magazine.